petervanderdoes/AVH-Extended-Categories/readme.txt

 None

 == Changelog ==
+= Version Next =
+* Bugfix: Description of the groups didn't save.
+* RFC: Option to sort the categories by slug.
+* Compatibilty issues with upcoming WordPress 3 resolved.

 = Version 3.1 =
 * Wrap the group widget in a div with id = name of group.
 This enables CSS modification based on the group.
 * Hierarchical now works with the option "Select Categories" as well.